rapidez/mageplaza-blog/README.md

 ## Note

 Currently only the blog overview and post detail are implemented.
-These things are for example not implemented (yet):
+The features listed below are for example not implemented (yet) but feel free to build it and create a pull request.
 - Categories
 - Topics
 - Tags